davenquinn/xenoliths/paper/text/chapters/05-discussion.md

 eruption.
 However, the timescales of cooling are significantly different.
-In the Farallon-plate scenario, the maximum age of underplating is 70 Ma, based on the youngest ages of the most pertinent (Sierra de Salinas and correlative Sn Emigdio-Rand) schist bodies [@Barth2003; @Grove2003; @Saleeby2007; @Chapman2010].
+In the Farallon-plate scenario, the maximum age of underplating is 70 Ma, based on the youngest ages of the most pertinent (Sierra de Salinas and correlative San Emigdio-Rand) schist bodies [@Barth2003; @Grove2003; @Saleeby2007; @Chapman2010].
 Seafloor being subducted at that time was 40 Myr old [@Seton2012; @Liu2010].
 This 110 Myr cooling history implies a relatively cold modern geotherm.
 The potential Monterey Plate mantle lithosphere would have